aai-institute/nnbench/docs/cli/cli.md

     For more complex calculations of context values, it is recommended to register a *custom context provider* in your pyproject.toml file.
     An introductory example can be found in the [nnbench CLI configuration guide](pyproject.md).

+### Streaming results to different locations with URIs

+Like in the nnbench Python SDK, you can use builtin and custom reporters to write benchmark results to various locations.
+To select a reporter implementation, specify the output file as a URI, with a leading protocol, and suffixed with `://`.

+!!!
+Example
+    The builtin file reporter supports multiple file system protocols of the `fsspec` project.
+    If you have `fsspec` installed, you can stream benchmark results to different cloud storage providers like so:

+    ```commandline
+    # Write a result to disk...
+    nnbench run benchmarks.py -o result.json
+    # ...or to an S3 storage bucket...
+    nnbench run benchmarks.py -o s3://my-bucket/result.json
+    # ...or to GCS...
+    nnbench run benchmarks.py -o gs://my-bucket/result.json
+    # ...or lakeFS:
+    nnbench run benchmarks.py -o lakefs://my-repo/my-branch/result.json
+    ```

+    For a comprehensive list of supported protocols, see the [fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations).

+    If `fsspec` is not installed, only local files can be written (i.e. to the executing machine's filesystem).

 ## Comparing results across multiple benchmark runs

 To create a comparison table between multiple benchmark runs, use the `nnbench compare` command.